Brianna F.

 8/24-30/25

 This week, I assisted another WISRD member with their project.
-They had built a Terrarium last year that I had helped them create, and were cleaning it this week.
-I gathered a few items for them while they cleaned.
+Previously, last year, they built a Terrarium that I helped create, and we cleaned it this week.
+As part of the process, I gathered a few items like paper towels, a spray bottle, and a paint scraper for them while they cleaned.
 They made sure to clean the glass and refill the water for the Gecko that inhabited the Terrarium.
 They also added more food to the food bowl.

 Poster Session 25-26